sissi9903/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 List all the files of UCI HAR Dataset folder The files that will be used to load data are listed as follows: test/subject_test.txt test/X_test.txt test/y_test.txt train/subject_train.txt train/X_train.txt train/y_train.txt

 2. Load the training and the test sets as well as the activity, subject and feature info.
-Read the Activity files.
-Read the Subject files.
-Read Features files.

-3. Merges the training and the test sets to create one dataset.
+4. Merges the training and the test sets to create one dataset.

-4. Appropriately label the merged dataset with descriptive variable names.
+5. Appropriately label the merged dataset with descriptive variable names.

-5. Extracts only the measurements on the mean and standard deviation for each measurement.
+6. Extracts only the measurements on the mean and standard deviation for each measurement.

-6. Uses descriptive activity names to name the activities in the data set.
+7. Uses descriptive activity names to name the activities in the data set.
 Read descriptive activity names from activity_labels.txt Factorize variable activity in the data frame Data using descriptive activity names.
 Appropriately labels the data set with descriptive variable names.

-7. Creates a independent tidy dataset that consists of the average value of each variable for each subject and activity pair.
+8. Creates a independent tidy dataset that consists of the average value of each variable for each subject and activity pair.

-8. Final output file is tidydata.txt
+9. Final output file is tidydata.txt

 ## tidy.txt